CUBRID/cubrid-manual/en/sql/tuning.rst

 When executing a query using :ref:`query profiling <query-profiling>`\, the profile results for the subquery cache are displayed as part of the profile for correlated subqueries.

-The following example is displayed subquery cache profiling information, when performing a correlated subquery.
+The following example displays subquery cache profiling information, when performing a correlated subquery.

 ::